AI in Commercial Real Estate

 AI-powered tools such as Smart Capital can extract and standardize data from various documents.
 This streamlines the data collection and analysis process, enabling faster and more accurate underwriting and asset management decisions.
 The extracted data can then be used for financial analyses, variance analyses, normalizations, and reporting.

-Generative AI can be used to generate interactive charts and visualizations.
-Such visual representation aids in quickly and effectively assessing financial and operating property and borrower performance, market analysis, and the like.
-In addition to the default charts generated by underwriting systems such as Smart Capital, users can now create their own visualizations within minutes without the need for complex SQL queries and data manipulations.
+Users can now create their own charts quickly.
+This is in addition to the default charts from systems like Smart Capital.
+There is no need for complex SQL queries or data changes.
 Instead, users can simply write a description of the chart they want to see, and the system will generate it in real time.

 This process significantly improves the efficiency and accuracy of creating comprehensive investment memos.

 Generative AI can optimize communication by generating better and faster notes and messages.
-For instance, Smart Capital New Generation Borrower Portal can create personalized alerts, reminders, and notifications for both internal deal teams and external parties.
+For instance, Smart Capital New GeGenerative AI can optimize communication by generating better and faster notes and messages.
+For example, the Smart Capital New Generation Borrower Portal can create alerts, reminders, and notifications.
+These can be for both internal deal teams and outside parties.
 Additionally, AI can enhance the personalized borrower portal experience, making interactions more efficient and tailored to individual needs.
 This improved communication helps to maintain transparency and strengthen relationships between lenders, borrowers, and other stakeholders.

 One of the most interesting innovations today is the concept of AI Agents.
 These are autonomous AI programs designed with specific goals.
 These agents can independently work toward accomplishing objectives assigned to them.